Hopding/pdf-lib/README.md

 ```

 Note that **using this option does not decrypt the document**.
 This means that any modifications you attempt to make on the returned `PDFDocument` may fail, or have unexpected results.

+**You should not use this option.** It only exists for backwards compatibility reasons.

 <h2 id="migrating-to-v1">Migrating to v1.0.0</h2>